Defining and classifying TQFTs via surgery: The presentation of and constructing TQFTs

-If $(C,\otimes,I_C)$ is a symmetric monoidal category and $F \colon \Man_n \to C$ is a symmetric monoidal functor, then the extension $F \colon \Cob_n \to C$ automatically satisfies all properties of a TQFT listed in Definition~\ref{def:tqft} (i.e., it is symmetric and monoidal) as these properties do not involve cobordisms, except we need to check that the comparison morphisms $\phi_{M,N} \colon F(M) \otimes F(N) \to F(M \sqcup N)$ are natural.
-This follows from equation~\eqref{eqn:comparison}.
+If $(C,\otimes,I_C)$ is a symmetric monoidal category and $F \colon \Man_n \to C$ is a symmetric monoidal functor, then the extension $F \colon \Cob_n \to C$ automatically satisfies all properties of a TQFT listed in Definition~\ref{def:tqft} (i.e., it is symmetric and monoidal) as these properties do not involve cobordisms, except we need to check that the comparison morphisms $\Phi_{M,N} \colon F(M) \otimes F(N) \to F(M \sqcup N)$ are natural.
+This follows from the commutativity of diagram~\eqref{eqn:monoidal1}.
 Indeed, naturality of the comparison morphisms amounts to the commutativity of the diagram

 where $V$ is an oriented cobordism from~$M$ to~$M'$ and $W$ is an oriented cobordism from~$N$ to~$N'$.
 It suffices to show this when either $V$ or $W$ is a trivial cobordism, according to the following diagram: